 That Italian food is a vice and that just thinking about traveling to Rome makes our mouths water is a fact... it's a fact.
 However, as in all tourist places in the world, there are areas that are best avoided if you don't know them well, as the quality and prices are usually not the best.

 Therefore, I have prepared this small gastronomic list, so that if your guided visit to the Colosseum catches you hungry, you leave there with a good taste in your mouth.

 And if you still haven't gotten your ticket to the Colosseum, that should be your priority (the long lines will kill your patience).
 The list of restaurants and ice cream parlors can wait.

-1. Good food and the best atmosphere in the trendiest neighborhood: the Suburra 1930 in Monti
+1. Good food and the best atmosphere, in the trendy neighborhood: the Suburra 1930, in Monti

-Just a 10-minute walk from the Colosseum is the very popular Monti district, acclaimed by the Romans who do not hesitate to stroll through its narrow streets at lunchtime, aperitif or dinner.
+Just a 10-minute walk from the Colosseum is the very popular Monti district, acclaimed by Romans who do not hesitate to stroll through its narrow streets at lunch, aperitif or dinner time.